BrainDynamicsUSYD/SpikeNet/README.md

 Also the full documentation is available [here](https://github.com/BrainDynamicsUSYD/SpikeNet/blob/master/documentation/SpikeNet_Documentation.pdf).

 # Reproduce published papers
-To reproduce the dynamics reported in Gu et al, 2019, please submit the PBS script YG_all_in_one.sh.
+To reproduce the dynamics reported in Gu et al, 2019, please submit the PBS script ./shell_scripts/YG_all_in_one.sh.

-To reproduce the dynamics reported in Chen & Gong, 2019, please submit the PBS script GC_all_in_one.sh.
+To reproduce the dynamics reported in Chen & Gong, 2019, please submit the PBS script ./shell_scripts/GC_all_in_one.sh.

 # Authors